tksundar/market-simulator/Readme.md

 All responses are in json by default.
 HTML output is rendered if the pretty format is chosen

+<h2>Fix Module</h2>
-At some point i would like to add FIX support.
+At some point I would like to add FIX support.
 There is nothing available in https://crates.io/ that is stable enough for use.
 Looks like this has to be built ground up.